Head of Department

 Our revised curriculum aims to challenge students from Year 7 with a range of thought-provoking 19th, 20th and 21st century material.
 We explore the challenges of the new GCSE examinations throughout Key Stage 3 right through until Year 11, in order to fully prepare students for their final exams.
 Not only this, we are committed to creating effective and confident communicators.
 This is demonstrated in our exciting new curriculum, which encompasses all those vital skills required to be a successful communicator at Cornwallis Academy and beyond.

 Year 7 and 8 students enjoy 4 hours of English per week; whereas Years 9, 10 and 11 enjoy 5.
 Whilst Year 7 and 8 act as foundation years, building on the skills needed to progress into KS4, it also focuses on embedding the love of reading and writing into our students.
 Year 9 acts as a bridging year; and it is in this year we expose students to GCSE texts, giving them a taster of the challenging and rigorous demands of the GCSE.
 Students in Year 10 and 11 go on to follow the new AQA English Language and Literature specifications.
-Our ever popular A-Level classes continue to thrive at Sixth Form Level, offering A Levels in English Literature, English Language and Literature and Creative Writing.
+Our ever popular A-Level classes continue to thrive at Sixth Form Level, offering A Levels in English Literature and English Language and Literature.

 Key Stage 3